Kydoimos97/GardnerApiUtility/README.md

 6. cryptography~=38.0.1
 7. pillow~=9.2.0

-_Note: Use the latest viable requirements for versions above or use the Windows installer which includes all dependencies_
+_Note: Use the latest viable requirements for the versions above_

+_Note: All dependencies are included in the Windows installer_

 # Authentication Requirements
 Authentication Keys are needed for utahrealestate.com and constructionmonitor.com